Is a photo session right for me?

 • Can I bring my kids to the session?

-Friends, partners and kids are all welcome to join you during your session.
+Friends, partners and kids are all welcome to join you during your session!
 Just remember that pets can be easily distracted or frightened by noises, so use your judgment on who might aid the session and who might take away from it.
-(And keep in mind that sometimes having your partner there makes all the difference in the world for your pets’ confidence.)
+(And keep in mind that sometimes having your partner there makes all the difference in the world for boosting your pets’ confidence!)

 • What should I do on the day of my session?

-It’s always a good idea to walk your dog before starting a session!
+Leave time for a walk before starting the session.
 They should go to the bathroom and get some of their energy out.
 If you puppy is too young to walk outside, play with them at your home before heading over.
 A puppy play pen and wee-wee pads will be available in the studio.
 Cats will have access to a litter box.

 • Do I have to do anything during the shoot?

-Unless you request an animal handler to take your place, you will be your pet’s animal handler.
-I will give you direction where to stand and give you treats to give your pet in order to pose them in a certain way.
+Unless you request an animal handler to take your place (for an extra fee), you will be your pet’s animal handler.
+I will give direction where to stand and give treats to your pet in order to get them to pose in a certain way.
 Training isn’t required (however “sit” is extremely useful in the session).
 With untrained dogs or young puppies, I rely on sounds, noises, toys and treats to get their attention.

 • Do I need to bring anything?